MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 This blog post outlines MDAnalysis' proposal to change its license to the [Lesser GNU Public License][LGPL] (LGPL v3+).

-A summary of our [reasons for the attempting this license change](#Rationale-for-changing-licenses), alongside upcoming actions for [community members and library contributors](#How-will-the-relicensing-process-work?) are provided.
+A summary of our [reasons for proposing this license change](#Rationale-for-changing-licenses), alongside upcoming actions for [community members and library contributors](#How-will-the-relicensing-process-work?) are provided.

 > ⚠️ **Disclaimer**